 Although online identity could be associated with high concepts of branding and brand image, its best expressed as what appears to a casual enquirer ‘searching for your business.’
 This means that it’s your business image, presented across various online streams and media.

-As every customer could be expected to check out a prospective business online, every business needs to focus on a creative a positive online outlook.
+As every customer could be expected to check out a prospective business online, every business needs to focus on creating a positive online outlook.

 How Negative Online Image brings colossal Damage

 In order to create a positive online outlook, you need to first determine what could a negative outlook look like…

 It could include your business name (brand name) appearing first, followed by scathing customer reviews and Google reviews.

 As Google reviews are collectively also integrated into your search result, your business’s online profile also includes specific insights into your business process.